The Designated Child Protection Officers are:

 All staff receive regular training on Child Protection.

 Our Child Protection Policy is on our website and can be downloaded, it is also available by request from the School Office.
-Mr Bastable and Mrs McGough are the Designated Child Protection Officers.
+Mrs Pownall and Ms Graninger are the Designated Child Protection Officers.

 As you know high standards of behaviour are expected in school.
 However, as we all know children do fall out from time to time!
 Rest assured that we would contact you if behaviour is a problem.
 We remind the children frequently about our high expectations and of the school rules, which they understand are there to keep them safe.